-This unbelievably powerful weapon is a danger to everyone -- including yourself.
-One misfired rocket into a wall, and you're dead.
+This unbelievably powerful weapon is a danger to everyone -- including Duke.
+One misfired rocket into a wall, and he's dead.
 It's often a good idea to save the ammo for very hard encounters (e.g. boss fights).
 This is one of the most coveted weapons multiplayer games, since the player who's controlling the RPG, has the power to control the game.

 The pipe bomb is the grenade of Duke Nukem 3D.
 When tossed, Duke pulls out a remote detonator, and upon pressing the fire button again, blows up the pipe bomb.
 The explosive damage of the pipe bombs are massive.
 Players are able to pick up a thrown pipe bomb to cancel out of the detonation prompt.
 Pipe bombs can also be detonated by being shot, and players who have thrown a pipe bomb can press the 6 button again to bring up another pipe bomb without detonating the first one.
 Upon hitting the big red detonator, all pipe bombs the player has placed will simultaneously explode.
 This can be used to set large clusters of pipe bombs as a trap for aliens or unsuspecting players.

 The Shrink Ray is a unique weapon, and is an iconic weapon in the Duke Nukem franchise.
 It does exactly what it says on the box - shrinks enemies to the size of an action figure.
 After doing this, the player can run up to the victim and stomp him into goo.
-When you're the victim of the shrink ray, you move extra fast and are unable to attack.
-You can, however, still use items (medkit, holoduke etc.), while fleeing the feet of your enemies.
+When he's the victim of the shrink ray, Duke moves extra fast and are unable to attack.
+He can, however, still use items (medkit, holoduke etc.), while fleeing the feet of his enemies.
 There are certain points in the game where Duke himself must be shrunk in order to get through small areas.
 There is a time limit when Duke is shrunk and if he is in a place too small for normal Duke, he will die upon expanding back to normal size.